 July 2020: registered for VAT, number GB 353 0573 15.

-New exciting table designs coming soon.
+New table designs with new materials will be launching soon.

-Thank you for reading through the above, if you have any questions, please do get in touch.
+If you have any questions, please do get in touch.